Tisovec

 Tisovec (Tiszolc, Theissholz or Theissholcz, Latin: Taxovia) is a town in central Slovakia.
-Its population is around 4,000.
+Its population was around 3,648 in the latest census held in 2021.

 Location and landscape

 Tisovec is situated in the valley of the river Rimava, at the foot of the Muránska planina plateau.
 The landscape there gives the impression of a small town in the mountains.
 Some other towns close to it are Brezno, Hnúšťa and Revúca.

 History

-The first settlement in the area dates all the way to the Bronze Age.
+The first settlement in the area dates all the way to the Bronze Age, and was located in Hradová in Tisovec.
 The first written evidence of the town comes from the year 1334 during the reign of King Charles I of Hungary as Tizolc.

 The name "Tisovec" comes from the yew tree (in Hungarian "tiszafa", in Slovak "tis"), which can be found in the hills around the town.
 Tisovec received its charter as a town at the end of the 15th century.
 The development of the town was halted by raids of the Ottoman Turks in the 16th and 17th centuries.
 The town's renaissance came in 1780, when Maria Theresia renewed its market privileges.